Union Square, San Francisco: Nearby attractions

-Union Square has also come to describe not just the plaza itself, but the general shopping, dining, and theater districts within the surrounding blocks.
+Union Square has also come to describe not just the plaza itself but the general shopping, dining, and theater districts within the surrounding blocks.
 The Geary and Curran theaters one block west on Geary anchor the "theater district" and border the Tenderloin.
-Union Square is also home to San Francisco's TIX Bay Area, a half-priced ticket booth and Ticketmaster outlet.
-Run by Theatre Bay Area, tickets for most of San Francisco's performing arts can be purchased the day of the performance at a discounted rate.

 At the end of Powell Street two blocks south, where the cable cars turn around beside Hallidie Plaza at Market Street, is a growing retail corridor that is connected to the SOMA district.
-Nob Hill, with its grand mansions, apartment buildings and hotels, stands to the northwest of Union Square.
+Nob Hill, with its grand mansions, apartment buildings, and hotels, stands northwest of Union Square.
 Directly northeast is Chinatown, with its famous dragon gate at Grant Avenue and Bush Street.

-The city's historic French Quarter northeast of Union Square and centers on the Belden Place alleyway, between Bush and Pine Streets, and Claude Lane off Bush Street.
+The city's historic French Quarter is northeast of Union Square and centers on the Belden Place alleyway between Bush and Pine Streets and Claude Lane off Bush Street.
 This area has many open-air French Restaurants and Cafes.
-Every year the area is the site of the boisterous Bastille Day celebration, the nation's largest, and Bush Street is temporarily renamed "Buisson."
+Every year, the area is the site of the boisterous Bastille Day celebration, the nation's largest of its kind, and Bush Street is temporarily renamed "Buisson."

 Directly east of the square off of Stockton Street is Maiden Lane, a short and narrow alley of exclusive boutiques and cafes that leads to the Financial District and boasts the Xanadu Gallery, San Francisco's only building designed by Frank Lloyd Wright—with its interior most notable for being the predecessor for New York City's Guggenheim Museum.
 The square is part of the Barbary Coast Trail, linking many San Francisco landmarks.

-During Decembers, an ice skating rink and Christmas tree are set up for the holiday season.